sveljko/base41/base41.md

 encode it like that, but you have to decode it (if you encounter `z`).
 So, this is a little special handling that is not nice.

-Other encoding with the base of 85 fix that by providing the alphabet as a table, which skips quotes and backslash.
+There are other encodings with the base of 85, such as Z85 (ZeroMQ Base85) and RFC 1924, that fix problems of the alphabet by defining it as a table which skips quotes and backslash.
 This is interesting, but it requires two tables (one for encoding and the other for decoding).
 On embedded systems, this can be a problem, both in size and in processing time.

-Also, in embedded systems, sometimes its inconvinient to pad data to have a multiple of 4 elements, especially for shorter data.
+Also, in embedded systems, sometimes it's inconvinient to pad data to have a multiple of 4 elements, especially for shorter data.

 ## Base 41